 Joint exchange program with other universities & graduate programs

-The DK-plus Population Genetics aims to establish close ties with other graduate programs to increase the international visibility and facilitate scientific collaboration.
+The program aims to establish close ties with other graduate programs to increase the international visibility and facilitate scientific collaboration.

-The progress of the student's research will be ensured by a PhD committee comprising the thesis supervisor and one additional faculty member.
-The thesis committee serves a central role in helping the student to formulate a personal career development plan, which specifies the training needs, complementary skills and the scientific objectives of the thesis.
+The progress of the student's research is ensured by a PhD committee comprising the main supervisor and two additional faculty members with complementing expertise.
+The thesis committee also serves a central role in helping the student to formulate a personal career development plan, which specifies the training needs, complementary skills and the scientific objectives of the thesis.